cortex-js/cortexjs.io/docs/compute-engine/85-reference-core.md

 The _equation_ is an `Equal` expression, or a bare expression that is solved as if it were equal to zero.
 Any boolean condition (an inequality, a congruence…) also works when a domain is given (see below).

+When no unknown is given, it defaults to the single free variable of the equation, or to `x` when the equation has several free variables and one of them is `x`.
+This makes point-free forms such as `x^2 = 4 \rhd
+\operatorname{Solve}` work without naming the unknown.

 Each _spec_ describes one unknown, and is either: